the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-features.md

 This term denominates the authoritarianism that results in human groups due to the lack of structure and rules.
 A way to fix structurelessness is by bringing governance, policies, or rules in writing accessible to everyone.

-Governance is the set of formal and informal practices through which an organisation sets goals, assigns responsibilities, establishes systems, and assesses outcomes of organizational action (find theoretical details in the [Handbook of Economic Organization by Grandori, A. (2013).](https://econpapers.repec.org/bookchap/elgeebook/14110.htm]).
+Governance is the set of formal and informal practices through which an organisation sets goals, assigns responsibilities, establishes systems, and assesses outcomes of organisational action (find theoretical details in the [Handbook of Economic Organization by Grandori, A. (2013).](https://econpapers.repec.org/bookchap/elgeebook/14110.htm]).

 ```{note}
 Organisations that have good governance use clear decision-making processes, behave openly by reporting on their activities, actively engage with their stakeholders, effectively manage the risks they face, and take responsibility for controlling and protecting their assets, including their reputation.
 Each of these areas of governmence activity contributes to an organisation’s success.